secure-software-engineering/phasar/README.md

 ### Installing PhASAR a MacOS system
 Due to unfortunate updates to MacOS and the handling of C++, especially on the newer M1 processors, we can't support native development on Mac.
 The easiest solution to develop PhASAR on a Mac right now is to use [dockers development environments](https://docs.docker.com/desktop/dev-environments/).
-Clone this repository as described in the documentation.
-Afterwards, login as a root user using `docker exec -it -u root <container name> /bin/bash` to complete the rest of the install process as described in this readme (install submodules, run bootstrap.sh, ...).
+Clone this repository as described in their documentation.
+Afterwards, you have to login once manually, as a root user by running `docker exec -it -u root <container name> /bin/bash` to complete the rest of the install process as described in this readme (install submodules, run bootstrap.sh, ...).
-Now you can just attach your docker container to VS Code or any other IDE, which supports remove development.
+Now you can just attach your docker container to VS Code or any other IDE, which supports remote development.

 ### Compiling PhASAR (if not already done using the installation scripts)
 Set the system's variables for the C and C++ compiler to clang: